jsueii/Which-NBA-team-has-the-best-odds-of-winning-the-title-/README.md

 * Bench

 ## Houston Rockets
 The Rockets had their run with Chris Paul.
 They had 2 partly sucessful years with Chris Paul.
-Yes, they won many games (65 the first season and 53 the second)
+Yes, they won many games (65 the first season and 53 the second).
+However, with failure with bring home a championship in either years, its hard to call these years a success.
+So, the Rockets went out and traded their star point guard Chris Paul to aqquire Russell Westbrook.
+The addition of Russell Westbrook could be the change the Rockets needed; as Paul was getting up there in years and was past his prime, while on the other hand you have a prime Russell Westbrook hungry for a title.